-Article 8A Fraud
+Article 8A - Fraud

-- 1. Fraud is taken to mean any act or omission by a student that makes it fully or partially impossible to properly assess the knowledge, insight and skill of that student or another student. - 2.
-In any case, examples of fraud are: - copying the work of others and presenting it as your own (plagiarism), either purposely or by mistaken omission of (proper) referencing; - being in possession of aiding tools during an examination (cheat sheet, pre-programmed calculator, mobile phone, books, syllabi, notes (and markings) in books for an open book exam), that are not explicitly allowed; - making use of (digital) aiding tools during the examination in another way than is explicitly allowed; - peeking at another student's examination sheet, or exchanging information outside the examination room with another student: - impersonating someone else during an examination (as well as allowing someone to impersonate oneself); - obtaining, prior to the date and time of the examination, assessment questions of the examination. - 3.
-Whenever a student is suspected of having committed fraud, the matter will be dealt with by the Board of Examiners of the degree programme on which the student is enrolled.
-If a Board of Examiners receives a complaint relating to fraud about a student who is enrolled on a different degree programme, it will immediately pass on the complaint to the Board of Examiners of the relevant degree programme.
-In the case of fraud committed in group work involving students from different degree programmes, the Boards of Examiners concerned will together agree which Board of Examiners will handle the complaint.
-The Board of Examiners dealing with the complaint will keep the other Board or Boards informed of the outcome. - 4.
-If fraud is discovered or suspected while an examination is being taken, the examiner or invigilator will immediately inform the student in question and record the incident as quickly as possible in a written
+- 1. Fraud is taken to mean any act or omission by a student (consciously or unconsciously, intentionally or unintentionally) that makes it fully or partially impossible to properly assess the knowledge, insight and skill of that student or another student. - 2.
+In any case, examples of fraud are: - copying the work of others and presenting it as your own (plagiarism), either intentionally or by mistaken omission of (proper) referencing; - being in possession of aiding tools during an examination (cheat sheet, pre-programmed calculator, mobile phone, books, syllabi, notes (and markings) in books for an open book exam), that are not explicitly allowed; - making use of (digital) aiding tools during the examination in another way than is explicitly allowed; - peeking at another student's examination sheet, or exchanging information outside the examination room with another student; - impersonating someone else during an examination (as well as allowing someone to impersonate oneself); - obtaining, prior to the date and time of the examination, assessment questions of the examination. - 3.
+Whenever a student is suspected of fraud, the matter will be dealt with by the Board of Examiners of the degree programme in which the student is enrolled.
+If the Board of Examiners receives a complaint relating to fraud about a student who is enrolled in a different degree programme, it will immediately forward the complaint to the Board of Examiners of the relevant degree programme4.
+In the case of fraud committed in group work involving students from different degree programmes, the relevant Boards of Examiners will decide which Board of Examiners will handle the complaint.
+The Board of Examiners dealing with the complaint will keep the other Board or Boards informed of the outcome.